vincent-tsugranes/dotnet-cafe-demo/JAVA.md

 Maybe just me, but I've always found the deeply nested folders in java code annoying, we generally don't do so much of that in C#, but larger projects head in that direction.
 ### Java
 quarkus-cafe-barista

     /src/main/java/com/redhat/quarkus/cafe/barista/domain/Barista.java

 ### C#
 quarkus.cafe.barista

     /Domain/Barista.cs

 ## Services
-KafkaService.java vs BaristaKafkaService.cs - I only deviated here because it's a pain when you're debugging multiple microservices and they use the same class name; I think it leads to unnecessary confusion.
+KafkaService.java vs BaristaKafkaService.cs - I only deviated here because it's a pain when you're debugging multiple microservices and they use the same class name; it leads to unnecessary confusion.
 ### Java
 quarkus-cafe-barista

     /src/main/java/com/redhat/quarkus/cafe/barista/infrastructure/KafkaService.java

 ### C#
 quarkus.cafe.barista

     /Domain/Service/BaristaKafkaService.cs

 ## References